bacalhau-project/bacalhau/integration/airflow/README.md

 For instance, jobs can communicate their output's CIDs to downstream jobs, that can use those as inputs.
 Second, Apache Airflow provides a solid solution to reliably orchestrate your DAGs.

 > :warning: You may try this out using a local devstack until https://github.com/bacalhau-project/bacalhau/issues/2038 has been fixed.
+Please set the following environment variables `AIRFLOW_VAR_BACALHAU_API_HOST`, `AIRFLOW_VAR_BACALHAU_API_PORT`.

 ## Features